codebarista/laravel-essentials/README.md

 # Laravel Essentials

-Growing library for simple macros, facades and other helpers in the Laravel cosmos .
+Growing library for simple macros, facades and other helpers in the Laravel cosmos.

 ## Installation